Shaun Tan Award for Young Artists

-The award is open to all Western Australian school students aged between five and eighteen years.
-Artworks submitted must be an original drawing, painting or other two-dimensional (2D) creation, no bigger than 1 metre x 1.5 metres in size.
+The award is open to Western Australian school students aged five to eighteen years.
+Artworks submitted must be an original two-dimensional (2D) creation, no bigger than 1 metre x 1.5 metres in size.
 Artworks must be the sole work of the entrant.

-Entries may be accepted from individuals or teachers on behalf of students.
-Entrants must not include any personal identifying information such as name, age, gender or school on submitted art piece.
-Entry in this award is limited to one entry per person.
+Entries may be accepted from individuals or teachers on behalf of their students.
+Entry is limited to one per person.

 Entries are judged individually in the following categories: